Kylian Mbappé’s representative says legal action ‘will be taken’ against Swedish media over rape allegations

 “In order to put an end to this methodical destruction of his image, all necessary legal actions will be taken to re-establish the truth and pursue any person or media involved in the moral harassment and defamatory treatment that Kylian Mbappé repeatedly suffers.”

-Mbappé’s lawyer Marie-Alix Canu-Bernard appeared on French TV’s TF1 Tuesday night to defend her client.
+Mbappé’s lawyer Marie-Alix Canu-Bernard appeared on French TV’s TF1 Tuesday night to defend her client, calling the reports a “slanderous denunciation.”

-She said he went to training on Tuesday and described the Frenchman as being “absolutely calm” despite the accusations.
+She said he went to training on Tuesday and described Mbappé as being “absolutely calm” despite the accusations.

 However, Canu-Bernard said, “He is completely flabbergasted from this type of media frenzy and he doesn’t understand what could be held against him from afar or up close.”

-She continued, “We’re talking about a complaint, a complaint submitted – but at this time, we don’t know against whom.
-A complaint does not make the truth.”
+Then on Wednesday, Canu-Bernard said in an interview with French outlet BFMTV that the media reports have had “an impact” and have been “complicated” for Mbappé to live with.

+“I wish him every success in scoring as many goals as possible in his next match,” she said.
+“At some point, if this media frenzy and these thinly-veiled accusations persist and light is not shed quickly, he will be heard by the investigators.”

-The Real Madrid forward did not play in France’s past two UEFA Nations League games – a victory against Israel and a win over Belgium.
+The Real Madrid forward did not play in France’s past two UEFA Nations League games – victories over Israel and Belgium.
+The forward’s next possible appearance on the pitch will be with Los Blancos as they take on Celta de Vigo in La Liga on Saturday.

 CNN has reached out to Real Madrid for comment.